zyphlar/influxdb.org/source/docs/v0.9/introduction/getting_started.md

 SELECT * FROM cpu_load_short WHERE value > 0.9
 ```

 This is all you need to know to write data into InfluxDB and query it back.
-Of course, to write significant amounts of data you will want to access the HTTP API directly, or use one a _client library_.
+Of course, to write significant amounts of data you will want to access the HTTP API directly, or use a _client library_.